5 REASONS WHY NO TWO REPAIRS ARE PRICED THE SAME

 The more outgoings a business has per month, the more it has to charge per hour to pay for those overheads.

-The whether you are mobile or workshop based, number of employees, premises size, utility costs, tooling and equipment are just some of the factors that affect the monthly expenses, which then are passed onto the customer in the repair cost, usually factored into the labour rate.
+Whether you are mobile or workshop based is one factor, but number of employees, premises size, utility costs, tooling and equipment are just some of the factors that affect the monthly expenses, which then are passed onto the customer in the repair cost, usually factored into the labour rate.

 If you want to know how to set your labour rate - check out the support section on our website.